SEO vs PPC | Differences Explained for Publishers

 PPC brings instant results, allows targeting of customers, locations, and keywords, and displays your paid ads at the top of the search results if optimized correctly.

-SEO can be seen as organic advertising but PPC is paid advertising.
+SEO can be seen as organic advertising, but PPC is paid advertising.
 SEO is more complex than PPC, but both require a thought-out optimization of the website and content.

-For an effective SEO strategy to work, search engines must be able to crawl the website, understand its content, index it, and consider it as a valuable resource for the user.
+For an effective SEO strategy to work, search engines must be able to crawl the website, understand its content, index it, and consider it a valuable resource for the user.

-A PPC model requires keyword research and optimization, creation of ads and landing pages, budget management, tracking of ads and conversions, and frequent campaign updates.
+A PPC model requires keyword research and optimization, the creation of ads and landing pages, budget management, tracking of ads and conversions, and frequent campaign updates.

 Pros and Cons of PPC and SEO